 After the FAA certificate/rating is issued, the FAA will not reissue that same certificate/rating based upon the airman’s military experience if that certificate/rating is later suspended or revoked.
 Although Section 61.73 doesn’t say this directly, it is possible the FAA relies on Section 61.73(a)’s language precluding its use when the airman “has been removed from flying status for lack of proficiency or because of a disciplinary action involving aircraft operations.”
 But that language appears to be in connection with the airman’s military pilot experience.

-However, even though the Section 61.73 isn’t clear, the FAA’s guidance to its inspectors leaves no doubt.
+However, even though the Section 61.73 isn’t clear, the FAA does provide some guidance to its inspectors.
 Volume 5, Chapter 2, Section 15 of FAA Order 8900.1 specifically states that “a person whose FAA airman certificate has been revoked, suspended, or surrendered shall not be eligible to have that certificate reissued under § 61.73.”
 And although Order 8900.1 isn’t a regulation, FAA inspectors are required to follow its guidance.

 If you are a military pilot, or former military pilot, you have the opportunity to apply for FAA certificates or ratings provided that you meet the requirements of Section 61.73.
-However, once you receive an FAA certificate or rating using this method, you will not be able to use Section 61.73 to reapply if that certificate or rating is later suspended or revoked.
-In that situation, you will need to satisfy the same 14 C.F.R.
-Part 61 requirements as a non-military pilot applying for the applicable certificate or rating.
+Once you receive an FAA certificate or rating using this method, you will also be able to use Section 61.73 to reapply if that certificate or rating is later suspended or revoked.